hyymi1469/github-slideshow/README.md

 server(C++)
 ======
 __Lock-Free IOCP Server(Windows)__
+- When deal with receive packet after operating GetQueuedCompletionStatus Function, you don't have to use lock(like mutex, critical section ...).

-- Packet of Stream Type for Send/receive
+__Packet of Stream Type for Send/receive__

 - MultiThread pool manage
 - user memory lock-free-queue